vlgiitr/academic-kickstart/content/recents/disc.md

 ---
-title: "The Basic and Advanced Discussions for the Autumn Semester (2020-21) restart !"
+title: "The Basic and Advanced Discussions for the Autumn Semester (2020-21) restart!"
 date: 2020-08-01
 ---